teeeeeegz/focused-work/_pages/presskit.md

 # What is Focused Work?

-**Focused Work is a flexible focus timer that helps you structure your time effectively.**
+**Focused Work is a simple, flexible Focus Timer that helps you structure your time effectively.**

 Structure keeps you fresh and productive, so you can get more work done!